 John Ahr divides his career between artistic exploration and arts education.
 His work as an artist explores the silly to the sublime in a variety of media to form a uniquely expressive hybrid.
-Born in Albuquerque, New Mexico, Ahr now lives in Southern California.
-He regularly teaches jewelry design and fabrication at the Fashion Institute of Design and Merchandising (FIDM) where he serves as the Creative Director of the Jewelry Program.
+Born in Albuquerque, New Mexico, Ahr now lives in Southern California where he regularly teaches jewelry design and fabrication classes.

 The man behind the scenes, Don Hunt

 Don Hunt is truly a renaissance man.
 He has enjoyed success in a variety of fields.
 And, he is always willing to face a new challenge.
 His artistic sensibilities and technical prowess have helped the OJA to quickly make a mark on the field of jewelry education.